 Interpreting model run results

-In this document you will learn how to see the results of a Model Run using the Platform’s UI, interpret its KPIs, analyze the scores, and possible next steps on how to use and tweak the proposed planning solution.
+In this document you will learn how to see the results of a Model Run using the Platform’s UI, interpret its metrics, analyze the scores, and possible next steps on how to use and tweak the proposed planning solution.

 Model run overview page